Even before the Restoration and the return of Charles Stuart,

 Giffard shrugged off the objections and opened subscription to a new theatre, without bothering to request either a patent or a license.
 It was built in Ayliffe Street and opened on October 2nd 1732.

-The Beggar’s Opera had brought in enough money for John Rich to have a new Theatre Royal built in Covent Garden, which opened on December 7th 1732, just a few weeks after Goodman’s Fields.
+John Rich had a new Theatre Royal built in Covent Garden, on the same plan as his theatre in Lincoln's Inn Fields.
+It opened on December 7th 1732, just a few weeks after Goodman’s Fields.

 The “Little Theatre”, diagonally across from the King’s in the Haymarket, had been open since 1720.
 It was used at first by visiting foreign companies, but after 1728 opera performances also took place there.
 Like Goodman’s Fields, it had neither patent nor license.

 Before the Licensing Act, particularly during the first decades of

 the eighteenth century, the regulations governing monopolies were no

 longer strictly observed.
 They did, however, remain in place until